lorenmt/reco/README.md

 For the lazy ones: just download the off-the-shelf pre-processed datasets here: [CityScapes](https://www.dropbox.com/sh/1eeq4qi9g2n6la2/AAD4IK1oskNPUzfTuusMqfb7a?dl=0), [Pascal VOC](https://www.dropbox.com/sh/gaoqumpylcci3he/AABjenlsGet060yhGXVxobE4a?dl=0) and [SUN RGB-D](https://www.dropbox.com/sh/miq8361xxbricp5/AAD8E74uWKwELbHmhAyGshCfa?dl=0).

 ## Training Supervised and Semi-supervised Models
-In this paper, we introduce two different training modes for semi-supervised learning.
+In this paper, we introduce two novel training modes for semi-supervised learning.
 1. Full Labels Partial Dataset: A sparse subset of training images has full ground-truth labels, with the remaining data unlabelled.
 2. Partial Labels Full Dataset: All images have some labels, but covering only a sparse subset of pixels.